 Chances are, you’ve had to excuse yourself from the occasional after-work drink with friends or a lazy weekend brunch with the family in order to stick to your training plan.
 About two months into marathon training, make a point to set up a fun dinner with friends and family to celebrate making it halfway; you’ll be able to spend quality time with those who are supporting you while you relax and decompress.

 Sign up for a shorter race:

 Measuring your progress with a shorter race in the midst of training is both savvy and fun.
 Sign up for a 10K if you want to test your pace or gather a group of friends and enter a fun run if you just want to blow off steam in a healthy way.
-Registering for a half marathon as you ramp up your miles is also a great way to try out your race-day strategies, dampen nerves, and break up your routine.
+Registering for a half marathon as you ramp up your kilometers is also a great way to try out your race-day strategies, dampen nerves, and break up your routine.
 If you’re coming running a half close to your full marathon day, be sure to wear the gear you’re planning on running in during the marathon so you can test out its performance.

 Upgrade your running playlist:

 Long runs can lead to hours of distraction, and music is the perfect thing to fill that time with.
 But if your favorite running playlists are getting stale, set aside a chunk of time and a little money to pull together some great workout tunes.
 Do it on an afternoon after a long run, or as a reward for making it to a certain distance goal.
 The next time you head out, you’ll be glad you spent the time choosing a bunch of new songs that will make the kilometers fly by.